We, the Diaspora

 that such loveliness once graced our lives.

-And yet exactly because of this, may we develop appreciation for people who opt to stay in all-too familiar structures since birth.
 May we be comforted by those who safeguard cultural heritage grounded in inclusion.
-In the same vein, may we be grateful to those who protect family togetherness with openness for others who do not look like them.
-In the face of the history of movements of peoples, forced and voluntary, among lost arts and dying indigenous languages, may we celebrate them.
-They weave a rich tapestry of connectedness, finding an audience among us, sometimes with deep longing, in the postmodern digital but disconnected age.
+They remind us of our origins and parts that we still carry in us.
+May we be grateful to those who stand by family togetherness with openness for others.
+For they too, open their homes to those who have had to leave theirs.
+In the face of the history of movements of peoples, forced and voluntary, among lost arts and dying indigenous languages, may we celebrate those who stayed behind.
+They weave a rich tapestry of connectedness, finding an audience among us from the diaspora, at times with deep longing, in the postmodern digital but disconnected age.